 Robert J. Strunin was admitted to The Florida Bar in 1974; preceding that distinction, he earned a Bachelor’s degree in political science from the University of Miami in 1969 and a Juris Doctor degree from Oklahoma City University in late 1973.
-While at OCU Law, Robert worked in various legal offices where he developed his passion for trial advocacy via substantial interaction with judges and juries on behalf of his employers’ clients.
+While at Oklahoma City University, Mr. Strunin worked in various legal offices where he developed his passion for trial advocacy through interaction with judges and juries on behalf of his employers’ clients.

-Robert’s work experience includes trial attorney positions with two nationally-known property-casualty insurance companies and 37.5 years’ service with Walton Lantaff Schroder and Carson from where he retired as a senior partner at the end of 2020.
+Mr.Strunin’s work experience includes trial attorney positions with two nationally-known property-casualty insurance companies and over 37 years of. service with Walton Lantaff Schroder and Carson where he retired as a senior partner at the end of 2020.

-Robert returned to the practice of law in mid-2021 at the request of his good friends and former WLSC colleagues Kurt Wyland and David Tadros of Wyland & Tadros LLP in West Palm Beach to assist them in the representation of their various clients in the defense of property-casualty and workers’ compensation matters in Florida courts and adjudicatory bodies.
+Mr. Strunin returned to the practice of law in the middle of 2021 at the request of his good friends and former WLSC colleagues Kurt Wyland and David Tadros of Wyland & Tadros LLP in West Palm Beach to assist them in the representation of their various clients in the defense of property-casualty and workers’ compensation matters in Florida courts and adjudicatory bodies.